 Ohio Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Ohio's 6-year SOL (Ohio Rev. Code § 2305.07) covers reconciliations back to 2020.
+A Cleveland industrial tenant worked example shows $7,500 in recoverable overcharges from management fee errors and capital misclassification.
 Columbus industrial tenants face pro-rata denominator errors in large NNN parks; Cleveland tenants face capital improvement misclassification in renovated buildings.
-Check your lease dispute window before the statutory clock is your only protection.

 Ohio's six-year statute of limitations for written contracts gives commercial tenants one of the longer recovery windows in the Midwest.
-The state has no dedicated commercial CAM audit statute, meaning contract law and lease terms govern every dispute.
+Contract law and lease terms govern every dispute, as Ohio has no dedicated commercial CAM audit statute.
 For Ohio's substantial industrial and warehouse tenant base in Columbus, Cleveland, and Cincinnati, that six-year window often captures multiple years of compounding pro-rata share errors and management fee overcharges that go unnoticed until a tenant finally reviews the reconciliation math.

 Ohio has no dedicated statute protecting commercial tenants in CAM reconciliation disputes.
-The Ohio Landlord-Tenant Act (Ohio Rev. Code § 5321) applies to residential tenancies only.
+Ohio Rev. Code § 5321 (the Ohio Landlord-Tenant Act) applies to residential tenancies only.
 Commercial leases are governed by general contract law, which means the lease is the operative document and Ohio courts enforce it as written.

 Ohio courts apply standard contract interpretation principles to commercial lease disputes.
 When lease language is unambiguous, the court enforces it as written.
 When the language is ambiguous, courts look to the parties' course of dealing, industry custom, and the commercial context.
 Because most NNN lease forms used in Ohio are landlord-drafted, ambiguities are frequently construed against the drafter, which can favor tenants in disputes over undefined CAM categories.

-The practical implication is that Ohio commercial tenants without a negotiated audit rights clause must rely on general contract law to demand records.
+Without a negotiated audit rights clause, Ohio commercial tenants must rely on general contract law to demand records.
 Unlike California's SB 1103, Ohio has no statute compelling a commercial landlord to produce CAM records within a specific time window.
 If the landlord refuses to respond to a records request, the tenant's remedy is litigation discovery.

 Statute of Limitations: How Far Back Can You Audit?